 Request consent from customers using BlueConic dialogues

 Now that you've created objectives, next you request your customers' consent using BlueConic dialogues.
-BlueConic provides privacy consent dialogues you can customize for CCPA consent management.
+BlueConic provides privacy consent dialogues you can customize for CCPA/CPRA consent management.

 - Open the Dialogues page and click Add dialogue.